brian4685380/OpenShelf/README.md

 Homebrew is the recommended way to install OpenShelf if you want the `shelf` CLI to be available automatically.

-After the Homebrew tap is published:

 ```bash
 brew tap brian4685380/openshelf
 brew install --cask openshelf
 ```

 Homebrew installs `OpenShelf.app` and links the bundled `shelf` command into Homebrew's bin directory.
+The Homebrew cask is backed by the release ZIP asset, so each release ZIP must include `OpenShelf.app/Contents/MacOS/shelf`.

 ```bash
 shelf ~/Desktop/example.pdf ~/Downloads/example-folder